rheam97/ccah-dev-screen/README.md

 - I made the tables stack on smaller screens using <code>display:block</code>.
 - I added DOM manipulation by having the values of the text input and the radio buttons render upon interaction with the greetings.
-- Added "hello" and "bye" radio buttons.
+- I added "hello" and "bye" radio buttons.